jinjagit/wasm-threads/README.md

 Test 1: Call Rust f64 sine funtion from JS and see if UI is responsive while it runs (prediction = no).
 RESULT = correct.
 UI unresponsive while running Rust (wasm) function = JS linked to main.js, in general, will be unresponsive (unless using threads, or some concurrency equivalent, in js?).

 Test 2: Try using a js callback function to call Rust f64 sine funtion from JS and see if UI is responsive while it runs (prediction = yes).
+RESULT = incorrect.
+That's not what callbacks do. in fact, i think what I want is not doable with JS.

-Test 3.
-Make Rust f64 sine funtion a thread inside the function, and call it from JS and see if it runs at all. (prediction = no, because no main thread running in Rust/wasm)
+= shelve this idea for now